A Whisky tour of the Highlands & Islands 2018

 - Five nights’ bed and breakfast accommodation: one night at the 4* Perle Oban Hotel, Oban; two nights at the Highland Hotel, Fort William; one night at the 4* Duisdale House Hotel, Skye, and one night at the 3* Salutation Hotel, Perth

-- Six lunches and five dinners with wine
+- Six lunches and five dinners with wine and a whisky

 - Ferry crossings to Mull, Kilchoan, Mallaig and Corran

 - Visits to Oban Distillery, Tobermory Distillery, Ardnamurchan Distillery, Adelphi Distillery, Old Inverlochy Castle, Ben Nevis Distillery, Talisker Distillery, Gaelic Whiskies, Eilean Donan Castle, Edradour Distillery and Tullibardine Distillery

 - Services of a specialist guide as Brightwater Holidays tour manager

 As part of our booking conditions, our travellers must have adequate insurance protection for any holidays overseas but we strongly recommend that you are covered for any of our tours.
 Our travellers are welcome to take out their own insurance policy, providing that we have the details of this before departure.
 Alternatively, we can provide our own recommended single-trip travel insurance for all holidays, please see the most upto date prices below:

 Under 65, from £18.00 | 65-74, from £35.00 | 75 and over, from £52.00

 Under 65, from £32.00 | 65-74, from £64.00 | 75 and over, from £96.00